-We discussed with the personnel responsible for reporting NTD data the measurement of fixed guideway and high intensity busway directional route miles.
+We discussed with the personnel responsible for maintaining and reporting the Metropolitan Council's NTD data the measurement of fixed guideway and high intensity busway directional route miles.
 We were informed that fixed guideway and high intensity busway directional route miles are computed in accordance with the FTA's definitions of fixed guideway directional route miles.
-In 2018, there were no service changes that resulted in an increase or decrease in directional route miles.
+In 2019, there were no service changes that resulted in an increase or decrease in directional route miles.
 We reconciled the total directional route miles to the total directional route miles reported on the Federal Funding Allocation Statistics form for motor bus.
 No exceptions were found (Policy Manual, Federal Funding Allocation Test p).